Jpedromend/NGS/README.md

 > JP Mendonça, K Jachymski, Y Wang,
 > Physical Review Letters 135 (13), 133601 (2025)

-If you use this code in your research, please cite the associated manuscripts (cf. License).
+If you use this code in your research, please cite the associated manuscripts.

 ## Overview